-As at June 30, 2016, the Company has working capital of \$7,429,343.
+As at September 30, 2016, the Company has working capital of \$43,052,834.
 The Company is not in commercial production on any of its mineral properties and, accordingly, it does not generate cash from operations.
 The Company is dependent on either acquiring companies with surplus cash and/or raising additional financing to retain and explore its existing property portfolio, to fund additional acquisitions or asset purchases and for general corporate costs.
 The only sources of future funds presently available to the Company are the sale of additional equity capital, selling or leasing the Company's interest in a property, entering into joint venture arrangements or other strategic alliances in which the funding sources could become entitled to an interest in the properties or projects.
-The Company's properties or projects in relation to these markets, and its ability to compete for investor support of its corporate strategy.
-On August 5, 2016, the Company completed a non-brokered private placement raising gross proceeds of \$27.0 million and as of this MD&A date has working capital of approximately \$38.0 million, including a cash balance of approximately \$37.0 million.
+The Company's properties or projects are largely determined by the strength of the junior resource markets and by the status of the Company's properties or projects in relation to these markets, and its ability to compete for investor support of its corporate strategy.